HoldenHu/AdvFM/README.md

 - Download the raw data from the orginal source, e.g., ml_100k (https://grouplens.org/datasets/movielens/100k/)
 - User feature enriched recommendation datasets include movie dataset MovieLens-100K (user gender, occupation, and zip code), and image dataset Pinterest (user preference categories).
 Item feature enriched recommendation datasets include movie dataset MovieLens-100K (movie category, and release timestamp), and business dataset Yelp (business city, star).
 - We filtered out the user with more than 20 interactions in Yelp, and randomly selected 6,000 users to construct our Pinterest dataset.
-- We convert all continuous feature values into categorical values (e.g., by binning user age into appropriate brackets), and consider the user and item IDs as additional features.
+- We convert all continuous feature values into categorical values, and consider the user and item IDs as additional features.
 Frequency and combination variety is calculated for each feature.
   - Frequency indicates the occurrence rate of the value concerning its feature domain.
   - Combination variety indicates the number of diverse samples where the value co-occurs with other features in combination.
 [One naive calculation method: frequency of  feature value v / number of other feature values that  co-occurs with v.
 A more accurate method should consider the frequency of other feature values with which v  co-occurs.]
 - For the train–test data split, we employ the standard leave-one-out.